Frank A. Armstrong: Combat group commander

-As a "trouble-shooter" for Eaker, on July 31, 1942, Armstrong relieved Colonel Cornelius W. "Connie" Cousland of command of the inadequately-trained 97th Bomb Group, the first group of B-17 Flying Fortress bombers sent to England, and put it through an intensive training period at RAF Polebrook.
-He then led it in combat on six of its first 10 missions from August 17 to September 2, 1942.
+As a "trouble-shooter" for Eaker, on July 31, 1942, Armstrong relieved Colonel Cornelius W. "Connie" Cousland of command of the 97th Bomb Group (the first group of B-17 Flying Fortress bombers sent to England) and put the 340th and 341st Bomb Squadrons (who were both stationed at RAF Polebrook) through an intensive training period.
+The other two 97th BG Bomb Squadrons (the 342nd and 414th who were both stationed at RAF Grafton Underwood), received its ongoing training from its Base Commander and the 414th Bomb Squadron Commanding Officer, Major Rudolph Emil “Rudy” Flack.
+Col. Armstrong piloted the B-17E BUTCHER SHOP (41-2578) of the 340th Bomb Squadron on six missions from August 17th through September 6, 1942.
+Armstrong also served as Flack’s Copilot on three combat missions in August 1942 on the 21st, 27th and 29th.
+Armstrong served as a pilot on six of 97th BG's first 10 combat missions from August 17th to September 6, 1942.
 Armstrong led the first daylight heavy bomber raid made by the USAAF over Occupied Europe, receiving the Silver Star and an oak leaf cluster to the Distinguished Flying Cross.
 He was also awarded the British Distinguished Flying Cross for the initial mission, the first U.S. officer to be so honored.
-Because he had not yet been checked out as a combat pilot in the B-17, Armstrong flew the first mission as the co-pilot of a Fortress piloted by Major Paul W. Tibbets, one of his squadron commanders.
+Armstrong flew the first mission as the pilot of a Fortress co-piloted by Major Paul W. Tibbets, one of his squadron commanders.

-Armstrong returned to the staff of Bomber Command until January, 1943, when Eaker again used him to rebuild another bomb group performing below standards.
+Armstrong returned to the staff of Bomber Command on September 27, 1942 until January, 1943, when Eaker again used him to rebuild another bomb group performing below standards.
 From January 4 to February 17, 1943, Armstrong commanded the 306th Bomb Group at RAF Thurleigh, England, and led the first mission by the Eighth Air Force to bomb Nazi Germany.
 His experiences with the 97th and 306th groups became the basis of Sy Bartlett and Beirne Lay Jr.'s novel and film Twelve O'Clock High.
 While in command of the 306th, Armstrong led the Eighth Air Force on its first mission to attack a target in Germany on January 27, 1943.

 Biographers have noted that Armstrong was superstitious about flying.
 He always entered the B-17 by its rear fuselage door rather than through the nose hatch as most pilots did, and he always carried a pair of his son's baby shoes on all flights, for good luck in combat.